 You do not need to submit the part of the test score sheet containing comments or individual movement scores.

-16. Scores must be submitted to the CAWDA no later than 30 days after the date of the qualifying show in order to be counted (i.e, the due date).
+19. Scores must be submitted to the CAWDA no later than 30 days after the date of the qualifying show in order to be counted (i.e, the deadline date).
 Rider must be a current CAWDA and WDAA member at the time of submission of score sheet.
-If rider is not, he/she must join CAWDA (and WDAA if they are not a current WDAA member) before the submitted show's high point due date.
+If rider is not, he/she must join CAWDA (and WDAA if they are not a current WDAA member) before the submitted show's high point deadline date.

-18. Professional riders: the owner of the horse being shown must be a current member in good standing of both the CAWDA and WDAA at the time of point submission.
-If owner is not, he/she must join CAWDA (and WDAA if they are not a current WDAA member) before submitted show's high point due date.
+21. Professional riders: the owner of the horse being shown must be a current member in good standing of both the CAWDA and WDAA at the time of point submission.
+If owner is not, he/she must join CAWDA (and WDAA if they are not a current WDAA member) before submitted show's high point deadline date.

-19. Top five percentage scores will be added to calculate total points in Division, Level and Freestyle awards; lower scores will be discarded.
-Open and Amateur Intro scores will not be counted for Division awards.
+22. Top five percentage scores will be added to calculate total points in Division, Level, Exceptional Rider and Freestyle awards; lower scores will be discarded.
+Open, Amateur Intro, and Exceptional Rider scores will not be counted for Division awards.

-Year-end awards will be given as follows for Levels: Champion: award and ribbon; Reserve Champion: ribbon only; Places 3-10: ribbon only.
+Year-end awards will be given as follows for Levels, Freestyle and Exceptional Rider: Champion: award and ribbon; Reserve Champion: ribbon only; Places 3-10: ribbon only.

-25. CAWDA fees: Approved CAWDA high point shows charge $3 per Western Dressage entry.
-The CAWDA has no per class qualifying fees.
+28. CAWDA fees: Approved CAWDA high point shows charge $3 per Western Dressage entry.
+CAWDA has no per class qualifying fees.

-27. Show management has the right to cancel a CAWDA qualifying show at its discretion.
+30. Show management has the right to cancel a CAWDA qualifying show at its discretion.
 CAWDA has no authority to compel show management to hold a scheduled show or reschedule a show, or set any policies or rules governing the show.
+CAWDA is not financially or otherwise liable for any claims brought in conjunction with any show.